 I don’t know about you, but sometimes I want a furniture finish other than regular old paint.
 Don’t get me wrong, I do love painted furniture, but if you’ve got a nice solid piece of wood, why cover up the wood grain?
 The problem for me with this project was that the wood had been previously stained.
 Could I apply wood stain over wood stain?
 I’m going to answer this with a bench makeover project.

-I’ve also noticed that the “painted furniture craze” seems to be less popular.
+I’ve noticed that the “painted furniture craze” seems to be less popular.
 Not that I do anything for popularity, but I’m enjoying seeing more trends toward raw wood.
 After a friend gifted me a great solid wood bench, I knew instantly what I would do with it!
 No painting, just adding more wood stain on top of the existing stain.

 First let me show you what the old bench looked like in its original form.

 The top obviously needed to be reupholstered.
 I’m no stranger to reupholstering a few things, but since this bench had some curves, I decided to hire this job out.

 As far as the solid wood base; I wanted to give it a good bench makeover without paint.